 You are here

 The UBC Global Reporting Centre is pleased to offer the Global Supply Chain Reporting Fellowship, which will support an incoming master’s journalism student at the University of British Columbia’s Graduate School of Journalism, Writing, and Media.

 UBC is a tier-one research university with expertise in global journalism, sustainability, forestry, fisheries, global economics, public policy and other related fields.

 The one-year fellowship provides a $7,500 stipend for a master’s student with a demonstrated interest in investigating the externalities of global supply chains (eg, pollution, labour, corruption, climate impact).
 Applicants are expected to have either conducted research or reported stories related to global commerce.

-The successful applicant will have the opportunity to work with journalists in our Hidden Costs of Supply Chains consortium, which includes Emmy- and Pulitzer-winning investigative reporters from The New York Times, Toronto Star, Associated Press, NBC News, CBC News, PBS Frontline and the Center for Investigative Reporting.
+The successful applicant will have the opportunity to work with journalists in our Hidden Costs team, which includes Emmy- and Pulitzer-winning investigative reporters from The New York Times, Toronto Star, Associated Press, NBC News, CBC News, PBS Frontline and the Center for Investigative Reporting.
 The Global Supply Chain Reporting Fellow would be expected to spend 10 hours per week during the 2021-22 academic year in a work/learn position, under the direct supervision of Professor Peter Klein.

 Applicants must provide the following: